 Download the RREC Leaflet Here

 The Rolls-Royce Enthusiasts’ Club (RREC) caters for anyone with an interest in the motor car products of Rolls-Royce, including Bentley cars built from 1933 onwards.
-From just 11 people at the inaugural meeting in 1957, membership now stands at 10000 and the Club celebrated its fiftieth anniversary in style in 2007.
+From just eleven people at the inaugural meeting in 1957, membership now stands at approaching 10,000 and the Club celebrated its fiftieth anniversary in style in 2007.
 Membership is open to owners and non-owners alike and members are drawn from all walks of life and from most countries of the world.

 The Club enjoys a formal license from Rolls-Royce plc and also benefits from recognition by, and a close working relationship with, Rolls-Royce Motor Cars Limited and Bentley Motors Limited.